GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 It is also important to use matching architectures (32-bit versus 64-bit).

-For example, on Windows if you attempt to import a pre-built pyGPlates library (compiled for **32-bit** Python 2.7.x) into a **64-bit** Python 2.7.x interpreter then you will get the following
+For example, on Windows if you attempt to import a pre-compiled pyGPlates library (compiled for **32-bit** Python 2.7.x) into a **64-bit** Python 2.7.x interpreter then you will get the following
 error:
 ::